-Three Months Ended

-November 30,

-(in thousands) 2023 2022

-Foreign currency forward contracts gain (loss) reclassified from AOCL into income \$ 365 \$ (4,965)
+Three Mor nths Ended Six Months Ended February 29, February 28, February 29, February 28, (in thousands) 2024 2023 2024 2023 Foreign currency forward contracts gain (loss) reclassified from AOCL into income \$ (47) \$ (279)\$ 318 \$ (5,244)

-Foreign currency exchange rate fluctuations, net of hedge activity, increased operating income by \$1.9 million for the three months ended November 30, 2023 compared with the three months ended November 30, 2022.
+Foreign currency exchange rate fluctuations, net of hedge activity, decreased operating income by \$2.3 million and \$0.4 million for the three and six months ended February 29, 2024, respectively, when compared to the same respective periods a year ago.

-We performed a sensitivity analysis to determine the effects on both the fair value of our outstanding foreign currency forward contracts and our operating income, excluding these forward contracts, of a hypothetical devaluation of the U.S. dollar by 10% as of November 30, 2023, relative to the other foreign currencies in which we transact.
-Based on the financial results for the three months ended November 30, 2023, the fair value of our outstanding forward contracts would have increased by approximately \$18 million and our operating income, excluding these forward contracts, would have decreased by an estimated \$11 million.
+We performed a sensitivity analysis as of February 29, 2024 to determine the effects on both the fair value of our outstanding foreign currency forward contracts and our operating income, excluding these forward contracts, of a hypothetical devaluation of the U.S. dollar by 10% as of February 29, 2024, relative to the other foreign currencies in which we transact.
+The sensitivity analysis indicated that a devaluation of the U.S. dollar by 10% would have increased the fair value of our outstanding forward contracts by approximately \$18 million and our operating income, excluding these forward contracts, would have decreased by an estimated \$22 million based on the results from our six months ended February 29, 2024.
 This sensitivity analysis has inherent limitations as it disregards the possibility that rates of multiple foreign currencies will not always move in the same direction relative to the value of the U.S. dollar over time and does not account for our forward contracts that we utilize to mitigate fluctuations in exchange rates.